The passage from the integral to the rational group ring in algebraic $K$-theory: Assembly and the Farrell-Jones conjecture

 is an equivalence. \end{lemma}

-\begin{remark} A consequence of Lemma \ref{fintovcycisorational} is that if $G$ satisfies the Farrell-Jones conjecture, the functor $\textbf{K} \mathbb Q -$ actually satisfies finite assembly.
-Since $\textbf{K} \mathbb Q H$ is connective for finite groups $H$, this implies that $K_0 \mathbb Q-$ satisfies assembly too, in the sense that
+\begin{remark} A consequence of Lemma \ref{fintovcycisorational} is that if $G$ satisfies the Farrell-Jones conjecture, the functor $\textbf{K} k -$ actually satisfies finite assembly.
+Since $\textbf{K} k H$ is connective for finite groups $H$, a fact that will be discussed later at the beginning of Section \ref{lowerktheory}, see Proposition \ref{negativektheoryfield}, this implies that $K_0 k-$ satisfies finite assembly too, in the sense that

 with the colimit in question being relative to the $1$-category of abelian groups.
-This is because we have
+This is because the colimit